dayalshreyansh/Tic-Tac-Toe/README.md

 ==============================================
               AUTHOR
 ==============================================
-- Developed by: [Your Name]
+- Developed by: Shreyasnsh Dayal
 - Built with C++ and lots of love!

 ==============================================
              LICENSE
 ==============================================
 - Open Source project.
-Feel free to modify and share
+Feel free to modify and share!!